 - 1. If you will be using COM2, verify that it is configured for RS-232-C communications.
-See Changing the COM2 Jumpers on page 50 to change the communications protocol for this port. - 2.
+See COM2 DIP switch settings on page 12 to change the communications protocol for this port. - 2.
 Connect the PowerStation to your development PC.
-See Connecting to a PC on page 13 for more information. - 3.
+See Connecting to a PC on page 14 for more information. - 3.
 Run the Interact Project Manager (IPM) on your development PC, and enter Super User mode.
 Refer to the IPM User Guide for more information about Super User mode. - 4.
 Use IPM Super User mode to copy the file MOUSE.COM from your development PC to the PowerStation.
-You can obtain a copy of this file from Microsoft. - 5.
-Run MS-DOS Edit to edit the PowerStation's AUTOEXEC.BAT file. - Note You may encounter an out of memory error on your development PC if you attempt to load IPM and MS-DOS Edit at the same time.
-If you encounter this error, reduce the number of device drivers and/or TSRs that reside in conventional memory. - 6.
-Add the following line to AUTOEXEC.BAT before the lines that load the touch screen driver.
+You can obtain a copy of this file from Microsoft.

+Run MS-DOS Edit to edit the PowerStation's AUTOEXEC.BAT file.

+You may encounter an out of memory error on your development PC if you attempt to load IPM and MS-DOS Edit at the same time.
+If you encounter this error, reduce the number of device drivers and/or TSRs that reside in conventional memory.

+6. Add the following line to AUTOEXEC.BAT before the lines that load the touch screen driver.
 The 'x' specifies the serial port (1 or 2):